ayaz-125/Heart-Disease-Pred-proj/README.md

 - Builds with CodeBuild

+- Stores SourceArtifact/ & BuildArtifact/ in S3 internally managed by CodePipeline

 - Deploys to EC2 with CodeDeploy

-#### AWS Services Used:

-- IAM - Create roles for EC2 and CodeDeploy

-- EC2 - Launch instance, install required packages

-- S3 - Stores build artifacts

-- CodeBuild - Builds app from repo using buildspec.yaml

-- CodeDeploy - Deploys to EC2 instance

-- CodePipeline - Orchestrates CI/CD process
+- Glues entire flow using CodePipeline

 #### Before AWS Console Work

+- Add prod_requirements.txt into flakapp/

-- Copy requirements.txt and params.yaml into flaskapp/
+- Copy-Paste params.yaml from the root directory into flaskapp/

+- Add scripts/, buildspec.yaml, appspec.yaml into root directory

 - Git add, commit, and push

-#### AWS Console Steps:
+### AWS Console Steps:

-- IAM Setup
+#### IAM Setup

 - Create roles for EC2 and CodeDeploy with relevant policies